oleh-derevenko/mutexgear/README.md

 * `mutexgear_rwlock_t` and `mutexgear_trdl_rwlock_t` — mutex-only RWLock implementations
 without and with try_rdlock support respectively (customizable writer priority, inter-process support, all direction implicit priority inheritance).
+* `mutexgear_maintlock_t` — a mutex-only object to lock a shared resource for maintenance (update) while that resource is accessed by multiple threads in shared lock mode (the object can be used to wait for all the threads to stop accessing the resource);
 * `mutexgear_completion_queue_t` and `mutexgear_completion_cancelablequeue_t` — multi-threaded
 server work queue skeletons with ability to wait for work item completion and, additionally, request and conduct work item handling cancellation.